Frequently Asked Questions

 A. Because of its convent design, the building has been underutilized in recent years and has fallen into a state of disrepair.
 With funds raised in a capital campaign, St. Gabriel School will have the opportunity to offer the highest level of educational excellence with new state-of-the-art classrooms and resources – preparing students for the future of tomorrow in a facility unlike any other in the Archdiocese.
 Further, the parish will benefit from additional meeting spaces created by the renovation.

-Q. Why is it important to invest in a Gathering Room for the Church?
+Q. Why is it important to invest in a Welcome Center for the Church?

 A. Currently, parishioners do not have a central location for welcoming, fellowship and community building.
-A Gathering Room will provide a location directly connected to the narthex to converse after Mass, welcome visitors and new parishioners, share coffee and donuts, gather and pray, prepare for weddings, mourn before funeral services, celebrate after baptisms – and host a wide variety of meetings for parish organizations.
+A Welcome Center will provide an accessible location directly connected to the narthex of the church to converse after Mass, welcome visitors and new parishioners, share coffee and donuts, gather and pray, prepare for weddings, mourn before funeral services, celebrate after baptisms – and host a wide variety of meetings for parish organizations.

 Q. Will the Church building be renovated or remodeled as part of the campaign?

 A. No. The body of the church will not be changed.
-A simple doorway at the old baptistry will connect the narthex of the Church to the new Gathering Room.
+A simple doorway at the old baptistry will connect the narthex of the Church to the new Welcome Center.
 Regular maintenance of the Church (including plaster and paint repair) is budgeted and will occur – separate from any campaign.

-Q. Will the proposed Gathering Room and remodeled Gabriel House be ADA compliant?
+Q. Will the proposed Welcome Center and remodeled Gabriel House be ADA compliant?

 Q. What were the results of the feasibility study?